masonSmigel/sas_pipeline/README.md

 directory as an entity.

-Each entity and the tasks it performs are completely software agnostic, it can then be wrapped into more complex situations such as a maya shot assemebler.
+Each entity and the tasks it performs are completely software agnostic, it can then be wrapped into more complex situations specific to each DCC.